pavoltravnik/maxims-of-law/maxims-of-law.md

 Judiciis posterioribus fides est adhibenda.
 Faith or credit is to be given to the last decisions.
 13 Co.
 14.

-Judicis est in pronuntiando sequi regulam, exceptione non probat .
+Judicis est in pronuntiando sequi regulam, exceptione non probata.
 The judge in his decision ought to follow the rule, when the exception is not made apparent.

 Judicis est judicare secudnum allegata et probata.
 A judge ought to decide according to the allegations and proofs.
 Dyer.
 12.

-Judicium non suo judice datum nullius est momenti.
+Judicium a non suo judice datum nullius est momenti.
 A judgment given by an improper judge is of no moment.
 11 Co.
 76.

 Judicium non debet esse illusorium, suum effectum habere debet.
 A judgment ought not to be illusory, it ought to have its consequence.
 2 Inst.
 341.